cahaberly/ServerProject/README.md

 Created an `.htaccess` file in `/var/www/html` so the `.git` directory would not be accesible by the public

+After submission, the server could not be reached.
+I had to enable port 2200 on my LightSail management console under networking.

 ## Installed the following software

 apache2